Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Simulation Results

-Before that, let us provide some visual impressions through a simple example.
-Through simulation, we generate a banking system.
-Both the number of financial institutions $n$ and the number of illiquid assets $m$ are set at 3, and we randomly select one bank and let it go bankrupt.
-In terms of other parameters, we follow the setting of \cite{ma2021joint}.
-The total asset $w_i^0$ of institution $i$ is randomly generated from the uniform distribution $U(0.8, 1)$, the liability network is selected as the E-R network, the elasticity of illiquid assets is set to 5, and other parameters which describe the banking system are the same as before.
-The two banks that are not directly hit are bailed out.
-To comprehensively present the results of the rescue, we set the number of rescue funds in the $\left[0, 1\right]$ interval, and randomly allocate the bailout amounts to two banks.
-Thus, we can obtain true values of $Pay_{all}$ and $Save_{all}$ under different bailout scenarios.
-Then, we fit them by a neural network with two hidden layers and a neural network with five hidden layers, respectively.
+To illustrate our approach, we present a simple example using a simulated banking system.
+Specifically, we generate a system consisting of three banks and three illiquid assets, with one bank randomly selected to undergo bankruptcy.
+For other parameters, we adopt the settings from \citet{ma2021joint}.
+The total asset $w_i^0$ of Bank $i$ is randomly drawn from a uniform distribution $U(0.8, 1)$, and the liability network is modeled as an Erd\H{o}s-Rényi (E-R) network.
+The elasticity of illiquid assets is set to 5, while the remaining parameters describing the banking system are maintained as in the previous setup.
+The rescue operation involves bailing out the two non-bankrupted banks.
+To fully present the rescue results, we vary the amount of rescue funds within the interval $[0, 1]$, randomly allocating the bailout amounts between the two surviving banks.
+This allows us to determine the values of $Pay_{all}$ and $Save_{all}$ in different bailout scenarios.
+Subsequently, we fit these results using neural networks with two hidden layers and five hidden layers, respectively.

-In Figure \ref{fig:3banks}, as we can see from the true values of both, $Save_{all}$ is obviously more nonlinear and more difficult to be fitted than $Pay_{all}$, thus enhancing the necessary to use a deeper neural network to fit $Save_{all}$.
-Moreover, after rising to a certain value, $Pay_{all}$ stops changing with the increase in the bailout fund because the total internal liabilities of the banking system are fixed.
-On the contrary, $Save_{all}$ rises as the bailout fund increases.
-This difference suggests that $Save_{all}$ is a better bailout target than $Pay_{all}$.
-In addition, we draw a $\Gamma$ plane perpendicular to the $\Omega$ plane according to the bailout budget required by the result of the heuristic algorithm.
-Its intersection line with the true/predicted value plane is the possible bailout effect based on this particular bailout fund.
+As shown in Figure~\ref{fig:3banks}, the true values of both $Save_{all}$ and $Pay_{all}$ illustrate that $Save_{all}$ is significantly more non-linear and harder to fit than $Pay_{all}$.
+This highlights the need for a deeper neural network to accurately model $Save_{all}$.
+The MSE values reported in Figure~\ref{fig:3banks} also reflect this pattern.
+A comparison between panels (a) and (b), or Panels~(c) and (d), shows that deeper neural networks lead to smaller MSEs when modeling $Pay_{all}$ or $Save_{all}$.
+Furthermore, comparing Panels~(a) with (c), or Panels~(b) with (d), reveals that $Save_{all}$ is inherently more difficult to approximate than $Pay_{all}$.
+Furthermore, while $Pay_{all}$ reaches a plateau beyond a certain level of bailout funding, due to fixed total internal liabilities in the banking system, $Save_{all}$ continues to increase with the bailout fund.
+This discrepancy suggests that $Save_{all}$ serves as a more effective bailout target compared to $Pay_{all}$.
+We further depict a $\Gamma$ plane, which is perpendicular to the $\Omega$ plane, representing the bailout budget from the Heuristic method.
+The intersection line between the true/predicted value plane and the $\Gamma$ plane illustrates the potential bailout effect corresponding to the specific bailout fund.